awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cognito/README.md

 ### Instructions

-#### Run a single Action
+#### Run a single action

 1. Create a new `.js` file.
 2. Import an action into your file.
 For example: `import { createUserPool } from "./actions/create-user-pool"`
 3. Call the imported action in your file.

 #### Run a scenario

-Choose one of the scenarios above and follow the instructions in its readme.
+Choose one of the preceding scenarios and follow the instructions in its readme.

 ## Tests

 ⚠️ Running the tests might result in charges to your AWS account.